 My work with the Texas bar raised my visibility and intense engagement in the ABA soon followed, when I became a Vice-Chair for the national organization’s Tax Section in 2002.
 This was a time-consuming role resulting in strengthening its management and administrative structures, in collaboration with the Tax Section’s then-Chair who practiced in Chicago.
 My success in establishing a stronger framework for the Tax Section was rewarded with new responsibilities: I was chosen the Tax Section’s Chair-Elect in 2006-2007 and elected as Section Chair for 2007–2008.
 This required a great deal of travel and resulted in getting to know many of the Tax Section’s 20,000 members coast to coast.

 This was an interesting path to a national leadership opportunity and one basically prompted by the scarcity of tax lawyers in San Antonio when I arrived at Clark Hill in the early 1970s.

-Reggie: As President of the University of Michigan Law School Student Senate in the mid-1980s, I was mentored by Detroit Mayor Dennis Archer, who encouraged me to attend the ABA national conference.
-I did so and have been a member and staunch supporter of the organization ever since.
+Reggie: As President of the University of Michigan Law School Student Senate in the mid-1980s, I was mentored by Detroit Mayor Dennis Archer, who encouraged me to attend the ABA Annual Meeting.
+I did so and have been a member and staunch supporter of the organization since that first meeting.

 Prior to assuming ABA leadership roles, I was President of the National Bar Association and the State Bar of Michigan, and a member of the Labor and Employment Sections of both.